0xAA55-rs/PWMAudio/JourneyFromBeginning.md

 * Miscellaneous items: Prototype board, jumper wires, wire strippers, nail clippers (very suitable for cutting cables and DuPont pins and other thin, sturdy metal), soldering station, hot air gun, heat shrink tubing, solder, brass sponge, DuPont wires, DuPont pins, connectors, USB connectors, pliers or other clamps (to hold the circuit board while soldering), a bunch of ceramic capacitors you may or may not use, resistors.
 I don't like electrolytic capacitors—they explode.

+***Ventilation Warning***:
+  **Good ventilation environment, or if ventilation is poor but you can skillfully dodge** by moving your head away from the soldering smoke, you won't suffer skin and brain damage from inhaling excessive lead.

 ## Development Process

 ### Idea